CS PhD Course Guidelines

 • 8 of the 10 courses must be disciplinary, and at least 7 of those must be technical courses drawn from the Harvard John A. Paulson School of Engineering and Applied Sciences, FAS or MIT.

-• Of the 7 technical courses, at least 3 must be 200-level Computer Science courses, with 3 different middle digits (from the set 2,3,4,5,6,7,8), and with one of these three courses either having a middle digit of 2 or being CS 231 (i.e., a “theory” course).
+• Of the 7 technical courses, at least 3 must be 200-level Computer Science courses, with 3 different middle digits (from the set 2,3,4,5,6,7,8), and with one of these three courses either having a middle digit of 2 or being CS 231 (i.e., a “theory” course; note that CS 2281r is an exception and is not a theory course).
 Note that CS courses with a middle digit of 0 are valid technical courses, but do not contribute to the breadth requirement.

 • At least 5 of the 8 disciplinary courses must be SEAS or SEAS-equivalent 200-level courses.
 A “SEAS equivalent” course is a course taught by a SEAS faculty member in another FAS department.